 Part of aging in place well is being able to interact with one's community.
-Access to transportation is key, both for the older adults to get where they need to go and for rural community members to visit older adults in their homes.
+Access to transportation is key, and transportation is an essential component of livable communities.
 Many older adults develop health and mobility impairments that make it difficult to drive themselves.
-Because of this, it is important to make accessible and safe transportation programs an essential component of livable communities.
-However, rural areas face unique challenges in providing transportation.
+Additionally, life expectancy exceeds driving expectancy, so it is important for older adults to create a plan for transportation independence.

-The availability of transportation service differ between rural and metro areas—33% of rural areas have public transportation available compared to 75% of metro core places.
+Rural areas face unique transportation challenges.
+The availability of transportation service differs between rural and metro areas — 33% of rural areas have public transportation available compared to 75% of metro core places.
 Some services like paratransit and dial-a-ride can improve older adults' mobility options, but their availability in rural areas is still limited.
 There are transportation services funded through the Older Americans Act that are available in 80% of rural areas, but these services are limited to providing transportation to and from medical appointments.
+There are also volunteer transportation programs in rural communities that provide rides to older adults.
+Some programs offer an additional level of service to older adults who require greater assistance (door-through-door) or help with mobility devices.

 Transportation programs in rural areas to help older adults age in place should prioritize the following:

-- Offering rides to activities beyond medical appointments
+- Offering rides to activities beyond healthcare appointments

 Resources to Learn More